 In my experience, as far as business-to-business marketing is concerned Facebook has seen limited returns.
 There’s no doubt that FB can see great results for business-to-consumer brands, just look at Innocent’s work (a personal favourite).
 But for B2B marketing, I’ve found LinkedIn and particularly Twitter far more effective for generating leads for the sales guys to chase up.

 However, this is only my experience.
 I’m sure that there are certain businesses out there who have seen Facebook produce some nice new business leads.
-Despite this though, I’m not actually convinced that they’ve providing content any differently to others.
+Despite this though, I’m not actually convinced that they’ve provided content any differently from others.
 Instead, Facebook works for them because that’s where their clients can be found.